WebexCC-SA/CLS-1402/docs/guides.md

 - To use Local Device Controls you need to be on the same network as the device.

 - To log in to the Local Device Controls follow the instructions from [Access Local Device Controls from Control Hub](../guides.md).
-If you have a local user registered on the Local Device Controls you can also log in to Local Device Controls with that user by navigating to the devices ip address.
+If you have a local user registered on the Local Device Controls you can also log in to Local Device Controls with that user by navigating to the device's ip address.

 - Go to Developer API on the home screen of Local Device Controls and run the xCommands.